Wild Grass/Morning Blossoms Gathered at Dusk by Lu Xun (Cambridge, MA: Harvard University Press), forthcoming.

-Jottings under Lamplight: Reflections on Life and Modern Culture by Lu Xun, co-edited with Kirk Denton (Cambridge, MA: Harvard University Press), forthcoming
+Jottings Under Lamplight by Lu Xun, co-edited with Kirk Denton (Cambridge, MA: Harvard University Press), 2017.

 “The Afterlife of Texts.”
-An essay on Lu Xun in Harvard New Literary History of Modern China.
+An essay on Lu Xun in A New Literary History of Modern China.
 Edited by David Der-wei Wang.
-(Cambridge, MA: Harvard University Press), forthcoming.
+(Cambridge, MA: Harvard University Press), 2017, 432-436.

 “Performing the Revolutionary: Lu Xun and the Meiji Discourse on Masculinity.”
 Modern Chinese Literature and Culture (Spring 2015), 1-43.